You are here

 (4) Fiscal Management

-- Develop short and long range Information Center budgets in support of the strategic plan.
+- Develop short- and long range-information center budgets supporting the strategic plan.

 - Prepare, justify, gain approval for, and administer the annual personnel and operational budgets.

 - Review and approve expenditures monthly and track them against the approved budget.